-UNICEF relies on Australia’s private sector to affect long-term, sustainable change for children worldwide.
-We are proud to partner with some of Australia's most prominent companies and thank them for their commitment to UNICEF’s work.
+UNICEF relies on Australia’s private sector to effect long-term, sustainable change for children worldwide.
+We are proud to partner with some of Australia's most prominent companies and we thank them for their commitment to UNICEF’s work.

 Bankwest joined the Coins for Kids foreign coin collection program in 2014.
-All Bankwest stores across Australia accept foreign coin donations to UNICEF. www.bankwest.com.au
+All Bankwest stores in Australia accept foreign coin donations to UNICEF. www.bankwest.com.au

 Since 2009, Commonwealth Bank have supported UNICEF through the Coins for Kids foreign coin collection program.
-You can donate your useless foreign coin to any Commonwealth Bank branch across Australia with all proceeds supporting UNICEF’s work. www.commbank.com.au
+You can donate your foreign coins to any Commonwealth Bank branch in Australia with all proceeds supporting UNICEF’s work. www.commbank.com.au

-DLA Piper and UNICEF are strengthening the protection of children around the world with their Justice for Children partnership.
-The three year partnership will see DLA Piper provide pro bono support of approximately 5 million dollars as well as raise 1.5 million dollars to support UNICEF's global child justice program. www.dlapiper.com/en/australia
+DLA Piper and UNICEF are working together to strengthen the protective environment for children.
+The three-year Justice for Children partnership will see DLA Piper provide pro bono support worth approximately 5 million dollars while also raising 1.5 million dollars to support UNICEF's global child justice program. www.dlapiper.com/en/australia

-Domestos’ mission is help everyone, everywhere have a clean safe toilet.
+Domestos is committed to helping everyone, everywhere have a safe, clean toilet.
 Domestos and UNICEF are working together to improve access to toilets for 25 million people by 2020.
-We’re doing this by promoting the benefits of using a clean toilet and making toilets more accessible.
 Find out how you can act now to change a life: www.domestos.com.au.

-H&M has been a global partner of UNICEF since 2004 with funds invested in areas such as education, HIV/AIDS prevention, water and sanitation and child protection.
+H&M has been a UNICEF global partner since 2004, with investments in education, HIV/AIDS prevention, water and sanitation, and child protection programs.
 H&M has also contributed to UNICEF’s disaster relief work in cases such as the Haiti earthquake, the drought in the Horn of Africa, and the ongoing Syria emergency. www.hm.com/au

-IKEA is UNICEF’s largest global partner.
-Together, we work toward a world where all children have the opportunities to create a better future for themselves and their families.
+IKEA is UNICEF’s largest global partner and is committed to a world where all children have the opportunities to create a better future for themselves and their families.
 Locally, IKEA supports UNICEF through its iCare work place giving program and Soft Toys campaign. www.ikea.com/au

-Starwood Hotels and Resorts across Asia Pacific support the UNICEF Check out for Children program.
+Across the Asia Pacific region, Marriott International hotels support the UNICEF Check out for Children program.
 Guests are invited to add $1 to their bill upon check out to support UNICEF’s education programs. www.starwoodhotels.com